orend/register/register.md

 The second problem is that business logic in active record classes is a pain to unit test.
 You often need to use factories or to heavily stub out methods of the object under test (don't do that), stub all instances of the class under test (don't do that either) or hit the database in your unit tests (please don't).
 As a result, testing active record objects can be very slow, sometimes orders of magnitude slower than testing plain ruby objects.

 Now, if the code above was the entire ```User``` class and my application was small and simple I'd be perfectly happy with leaving ```User#addToEmailList``` as is.
 But more complex rails apps that are not groomed often enough tend to have large 'god classes' such as ```User``` or ```Order``` that attract every piece of logic that touches the model.
 Slow tests make an app harder to maintain and harder to work with.
-This is when introducing a service object is helping:
+This is when introducing a service object is helpful:

 Extacting a Service Object
 --------------